Frequently Asked Questions

 This inability to recognize CSID has long resulted in kids not getting diagnosed and being treated inaccurately for months or even years, which is dangerous to a child’s healthy development.

-The best type of doctor to see is a pediatric gastroenterologist, commonly called a GI, which is a doctor who specializes in stomach problems for children and is more likely to recognize and test for Sugar Intolerance.
+The best type of doctor to see is a pediatric gastroenterologist, commonly called a GI doctor, which is a doctor who specializes in stomach problems for children and is more likely to recognize and test for Sugar Intolerance.

 Download and take this guide with you to your next appointment to help you talk about Sugar Intolerance and testing with your doctor.